Dipali2377/TrendCast/README.md

 # 🌐 TrendCast

-TrendCast is a web application inspired by Google Trends that allows users to explore **real-time trending topics**, visualize data through **interactive charts**, and filter trends based on **regions**.
+TrendCast is a web application inspired by Google Trends that allows users to explore **real-time trending topics**and filter trends based on **regions**.
 It provides a user-friendly interface to stay updated with what's currently popular around the world.

 ---